causalabs/causadb-node/Model/simulateActions.md

 `Promise`\<`any`\>

-A dictionary representing the result of the actions, including median, lower, and upper outcome estimates.
+Promise that resolves to the outcome of the simulated actions, including median, lower, and upper estimates.

 **`Throws`**